hazelcast/hazelcast-simulator/README.md

 - If you stored your AWS credentials in a different location please update the paths of `CLOUD_IDENTITY` and `CLOUD_CREDENTIALS` in your `simulator.properties` file.

-- You can also change the `MACHINE_SPEC` to change the instance type, EC2 region and operating system (AMI) of the created AWS instances.

 - Execute the created `prepare` script to create the EC2 instances and install Simulator on them.

   ```